Cities Programme People

 Cynthia Lam undertook a research-focused internship with the Cities Programme in late 2011/early 2012 where she explored sustainability initiatives in Melbourne local government, which led to a Minor Master’s thesis project.
 Her thesis explores the theory of ecological modernisation and argues its theoretical shortcomings and weaknesses when it informs environmental policy making, especially concerning the broad task of working towards more sustainability….(read more)

-Mushfiq Wahed has joined Global Compact Cities Programme as an Intern in February 2013.
-He is currently pursuing his Masters of Professional Accounting and Finance at Swinburne University of Technology, Melbourne.
-Mushfiq’s role at Cities Programme is to further develop external partnerships particularly for the Cities Programme URBAN Research Incubator and to support Cities Programme communication activities…(Read more)
+Mushfiq Wahed is pursuing his Masters of Professional Accounting and Finance at Swinburne University of Technology, Melbourne.
+Mushfiq joined Global Compact Cities Programme as an Intern in February 2013 and his role at Cities Programme supports external partnerships and the Cities Programme communication activities…(Read more)

 Dennis Obel is an international development professional.
 His most recent role was in Timor Leste as a Technical Adviser with a HIV/AIDS program (3 years).
 Dennis has a Master of Project Management from the University of Southern Queensland and a Bachelor Arts from the University of Makere, Uganda.